 Taxpayers may deduct from the tax base an amount equal to 10% of the increase in equity net of the related tax effect from the previous year.
 In these cases, they must earmark the increase to a non-distributable reserve for a minimum period of five years starting from the end of the tax period in which the deduction was taken, except for the portion of the increase included in capital.
 During this five-year period, the amount of the Company's equity net of the related tax effect must remain unchanged or increase, except in the event of a reduction caused by accounting losses.
-The increase in equity net of the related tax effect must remain to legal or bylaw-stipulated reserves is not eligible for applying this article.
+The increase in equity net of the related tax effect arising from the allocation to legal or bylaw-stipulated reserves is not eligible for applying this article.

-At December 31, 2021 the Group has included a non-distributable capitalisation reserve of Euros 520,000,000 (Euros 400,000,000 at December 31, 2020) within voluntary reserves.
+At December 31, 2022 the Group has included a non-distributable capitalisation reserve of Euros 520,000,000 (same amount in 2021) within voluntary reserves.